Ekpyrosis in Quantum Gravitational Anisotropic Bouncing Models: Summary

 Through extensive numerical simulations, we studied the effect of ekpyrotic and ekpyrotic-like potentials and found that they have a strong isotropization effect on the universe.
 We found that compared to the massless scalar field as the matter content of the universe, the inclusion of these potentials generically decreased $R_\sigma$, our measure of anisotropy which indicates the relative strength of the anisotropic shear compared to the isotropic energy density, in over $90\%$ of cases; regardless of which effective spacetime or potential was considered.
-This indicates that these potentials do in fact have a strong isotropization effect.
-Further, as found in above mentioned previous studies, we observe that the phase of ekpyrosis near any bounce is always found to be short-lived.
-However, these short-lived phases of ekpyrosis coupled with multiple bounces are sufficient to cause the isotropization observed in this manuscript.
+It should be noted that in our numerical simulations, the initial conditions of the scalar field and its velocity were small which are not ideal for ekpyrosis to occur.
+This is the consequence of theoretical upper bounds on energy density and anisotropic shear in LQC.
+Even with such not favorable initial conditions we find that sufficient isotropization is achieved.
+We find that even short-lived phases of ekpyrosis coupled with multiple bounces are sufficient to cause the isotropization for the initial conditions considered in our work.
+This indicates that for a different quantization scheme allowing larger bounds on energy density and anisotropic shear, the ekpyrotic phase is expected to be stronger.
 Importantly, our simulations indicate that this reduction in $R_\sigma$ is primarily achieved by an enhancement of the isotropic energy density at the bounce.
 Thus, while the energy density at the bounce is increased compared to massless scalar field in almost all cases, the effect on the anisotropic shear is not as decisive.